Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Experiments

-We examine the effect of the coefficient $\alpha$ in \emph{3s5z\_vs}\emph{\_3s6z} scenarios in the upper row of Figure~\ref{fig:alpha_T}.
-We observe that there is not much difference in performance except the coefficient is too small~($\alpha=0.001$) to affect the training of the model.
+\textbf{Different hyperparameter.} We examine the effect of the coefficient $\alpha$ in \emph{3s5z\_vs\_3s6z} scenarios in Figure~\ref{fig:alpha}.
+We observe that there is not much difference in performance except the coefficient is too small~($\alpha=0.001$) to affect the training.
 Even when we set $\alpha = 100.0$, The final performance is also not far behind the best~($\alpha=0.5$).
 This means our method is very robust for the coefficient $\alpha$.

-The performance of our method is also influenced by the timestep $T$.
-We consider five $T$ values: 0, 1M, 2M, 3M, and 3.5M.
-A $T$ value indicates that we add $\mathcal{L}_{p}$ into $\mathcal{L}_{tot}$ to run gradient descent at timestep $T$.
-The lower row of Figure~\ref{fig:alpha_T} demonstrates that using smaller $T$ for training, the performance of decentralized will start to improve earlier but will take longer time from the beginning of improvement to convergence which will waste some computing resources while using bigger $T$ for training, the performance of decentralized model will improve more quickly but the convergence time may delay since we add $\mathcal{L}_{p}$ later.
-It is worth mentioning that the experiment shows that different values have little impact on the final performance, which may be because $\mathcal{L}_{TD}$ is always dominant in training before the convergence of the centralized model.
+In addition, we consider five $T$ values: 0, 1M, 2M , 3M, and 3.5M.
+Figure~\ref{fig:T} demonstrates that using smaller $T$ for training, the performance of decentralized starts to improve earlier but taked longer time from the beginning of improvement to convergence which may waste some computing resources while using bigger $T$ for training, the performance of decentralized model improves more quickly but the convergence time may delay.
+In general, setting $T=3M$ is a balanced choice for both sides.
+The experiment also shows that different values have little impact on the final performance, which may be because $\mathcal{L}_{TD}$ is always dominant in training before the convergence of the centralized model.